uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 #### Finished Script

-This is the finished script from the video, try to only use this if you get suck.
+This is the finished script from the video, try to only use this if you get stuck.
 ```
 using System.Collections;
 using System.Collections.Generic;